 There are a variety of services and events held at Frodsham Methodist Church where we come together to worship God and to learn more about Him.
 These are led by our Minister or by another Minister or Local Preacher from the Circuit.

-Our services are very diverse ranging from services aimed especially at young families like 0930live! to services of Holy Communion and a more structured worship style.
+Our services are very diverse ranging from services aimed especially at young families to services of Holy Communion and a more structured worship style.
 All are most welcome at our services and we always have people on duty to help you out, answer any questions, and welcome you.

 Our 3rd Sunday discussion group and Monday morning Prayer Group and the Lectionary Group held by the North Cheshire Circuit in our building on a Monday lunch time, are not formal acts of worship but a space to come together to think about the word of God and to pray together.

 Acts of worship are led by the Minister, by Local Preachers or by Worship Leaders.
 A Methodist minister often has more than one Church under their pastoral care and consequently is unable to lead worship in the same church every week.
 Therefore specially trained lay people lead worship in their absence.
 These are usually Local Preachers, but we also have Worship Leaders and Supernumerary (retired) Ministers who also lead worship.
 You can see the latest Worship Guide for the North Cheshire Circuit here.